-A Year Of The Trump Presidency, In Tweets
+From 'Covfefe' To Slamming CNN: Trump's Year In Tweets

 3. Covfefe

 The tweet was posted at 12:06 a.m.
-ET and immediately became an Internet sensation, because it didn't make any sense.
-Some wondered whether the president was OK, or if he had just fallen asleep mid-tweet.
+ET and immediately became an Internet sensation ... because it didn't make any sense.
+Some wondered whether the president was OK or whether he had just fallen asleep midtweet.
 The mysteries of covfefe were never solved.
 Then-press secretary Sean Spicer barely even tried to explain it, telling reporters, "I think the president and a small group of people know exactly what he meant."
-The tweet was deleted a few hours later and yet, remarkably, the error of a tweet remains the president's third most retweeted post of 2017.
+The tweet was deleted a few hours later and yet, remarkably, the error of a tweet remains the president's third-most retweeted post of 2017.

 4-6.
 Trump on Saudi Arabia

-In May, President Trump visited Saudi Arabia, his first overseas stop as president of the United States.
-He was welcomed with a red carpet and a flyover from fighter jets, his image projected on the sides of buildings.
+In May, Trump visited Saudi Arabia, his first overseas stop as president of the United States.
+He was welcomed with a red carpet and a flyover from fighter jets, and his image was projected on the sides of buildings.
 Since then, tweets related to Saudi Arabia have gotten a lot of retweets, likely juiced by a large and active population of Saudis on Twitter.

-A tweet proclaiming "great confidence" for King Salman and the Saudi Crown Prince came just as Saudi Crown Prince Mohammed bin Salman purged and detained dozens of ministers, business leaders and members of the Saudi royal family, saying it was part of an anti-corruption sweep.
-Trump and his son-in-law and adviser Jared Kushner have built a close relationship with Salman, who is just 32 years old and leading an effort at sweeping social and economic change in Saudi Arabia.
+A tweet proclaiming "great confidence" for King Salman bin Abdul-Aziz Al Saud and Crown Prince Mohammed bin Salman came just as the latter purged and detained dozens of ministers, business leaders and members of the Saudi royal family, saying it was part of an anti-corruption sweep.
+Trump and his son-in-law and adviser, Jared Kushner, have built a close relationship with Salman, who is just 32 years old and leading an effort to bring sweeping social and economic change in Saudi Arabia.

 I have great confidence in King Salman and the Crown Prince of Saudi Arabia, they know exactly what they are doing....— Donald J. Trump (@realDonaldTrump) November 6, 2017